drtamermansour/nu-ngs02/Day2/gatk.md

 1. PCR duplicates: arise during sample preparation
 2. Optical duplicates: result from a single amplification cluster, incorrectly detected as multiple clusters by the optical sensor of the sequencing instrument

-The tool produce an ESTIMATED_LIBRARY_SIZE as well as an index for [Library Complexity](https://gatk.broadinstitute.org/hc/en-us/articles/360037051452-EstimateLibraryComplexity-Picard-)
+The tool produces an ESTIMATED_LIBRARY_SIZE as an index for [Library Complexity](https://gatk.broadinstitute.org/hc/en-us/articles/360037051452-EstimateLibraryComplexity-Picard-) "the numbers of unique molecules in a sequencing library."

 ```
 for sample in *.sorted.bam;do